 (c) sign his or her name partly on the photograph and partly on the statement in a way that, if the photograph were later removed from the statement, the removal would be evident from inspection of the statement.

-[Regulation 16I inserted in Gazette 28 Jan 2011 p.
+[Regulation 16I inserted: Gazette 28 Jan 2011 p.
 247-8.]

 16J.
 Packing, storing and transporting bodily samples for testing